Multi property landlord insurance

 In most standard policies from insurance firms, legal liability is also included along with loss of rent or income protection.
 Some firms even cover medical protection just in case someone is injured on the property.

-The same areas of the property are protected just like a typical homeowners policy.
+The same areas of the property are protected just like a typical homeowner policy.
 There is cover just in case of fire, flood, acts of nature, vandalism and theft.
-In most policies, this includes repairing of the property and its buildings or if unsalvageable then rebuilding the property and the buildings.
+In most policies, this includes building repair or if it is beyond repair, then rebuilding the property and the buildings.